Code-domain NOMA in Massive MIMO: When is it Needed?: Conclusions

 \section{Conclusions}

-This paper investigated the potential benefits of code-domain NOMA in mMIMO systems with limited spatial resolution.
-Novel general SE expressions for arbitrary spreading signatures and combining/precoding schemes were provided.
-We used these expressions to show, by means of simulations, that the SE can be improved by NOMA in cases when poor favorable propagation conditions are experienced by the UEs.
-This may happen when the UEs are located close to each other and/or when planar arrays with insufficient resolution in the azimuth domain are considered. {A two-step grouping algorithm was developed based on the k-means algorithm using the chordal distance as a similarity score metric to group the UEs with similar spatial correlation matrices.
-To fully take advantage of NOMA, the second step makes use of the Hungarian method to ensure that the $N-$length spreading sequences can be efficiently used for $N$ UEs per group}.
-Numerical results showed that mMIMO-NOMA may provide some gains if spreading sequences are assigned to the UEs within the same group.
-This is valid{, as expected, in the overloaded regime, but also even with the classical mMIMO setup, i.e. $M \gg K$}.
+. { Numerical results showed that mMIMO-NOMA may provide some gains if spreading sequences are assigned to the UEs within the same group.
+This is valid, as expected, in the overloaded regime, but also even with the classical mMIMO setup, i.e. $M \gg K$.
 The analysis was carried out with orthogonal, random, and sparse spreading signatures, revealing that orthogonal spreading sequences are the best choice.
 We also showed that benefits can be achieved with NOMA when channel estimates of lower quality are available at the mMIMO BS.
+This can be of practical interest for massive machine type communications where short pilot sequences are generally used for channel estimation.}

 \appendices

 The MMSE estimate of ${{\bf h}}_{li}^j$ is obtained as \cite{Kay:1993}

 By using ${\rm{vec}}\left({\bf ABC}\right) = \left({\bf C}^{T} \otimes {\bf A}\right){\rm{vec}}\left({\bf B}\right)$ we obtain